 - Worldwide delivery

-Drinking a Maß at the Oktoberfest or a beer in the classic beer garden: a cool Helles or a refreshing Radler are among the Germans' favorite drinks.
-So it's no wonder that classic Willi mugs, noble beer tulips, conical Pils glasses, sturdy beer mugs, small Kölsch glasses or common wheat beer glasses should not be missing in any German pub!
+Drinking a Maß at a folk festival or a beer in the classic beer garden: A cool Helles or a refreshing Radler are among the Germans' favorite drinks.
+So it's no wonder that the classic Willi mug, noble beer tulip, conical Pilsner glass, sturdy Maßkrug, small Kölsch glass or common wheat glass should not be missing in any German pub!

 Germany is only third in a European comparison when it comes to per capita beer consumption.
 The Czech Republic (141 liters per capita per year) leads the field, ahead of Austria (107 liters per capita).
 Every German drank "only" 102 liters of barley juice in 2018.

 Small beer bar, chic hotel bar or hearty pub: beer is drunk everywhere.
 The right beer glasses from VEGA meet all the requirements that the catering industry places on high-quality glasses: sturdy, easy to clean, dishwasher safe.

 At LUSINI you can find different types of beer glasses.
 But how do they differ and what are they used for?